One Za'abeel

 Managing risk

-The team has developed an ‘early warning system’ to detect any settlement in the bridge.
-The proactive approach entails co-ordinating various activities: bridge analysis, bridge jacking, 24/7 bridge monitoring, diaphragm wall and load cell monitoring and a detour study with implementation of easement measures.
+The team developed an ‘early warning system’ to detect any settlement in the bridge.
+The proactive approach included co-ordinating various activities: bridge analysis, bridge jacking, 24/7 bridge monitoring, diaphragm wall and load cell monitoring and a detour study with implementation of easement measures.

 Laying the foundation